 Why?
 Well, because it’ll just slide right off as you start perspiring.
-I mean, I’ve been there.
+(Unfortunately, I’ve been there.)

 For this reason, if I wear anything for a hike nowadays, it tends to be waterproof mascara and a lightweight tinted moisturiser with SPF.
-I will also keep my lips hydrated with lip balm or a light, moisturising lipstick.
+I’ll also keep my lips hydrated with lip balm or a light, moisturising lipstick.

 But if you can help it, you should go completely natural with your makeup and just let your skin breathe.
 After all, the fresh air will do it wonders!

 Hiking Clothes Brands That Will Help With How to Dress for a Hike

 Figuring out how to dress for a hike to feel comfortable and look cute can be challenging.
 However, it’s all about experimenting with different outfit options until you find something that boosts your confidence in both aspects.

 In my experience, the below hiking clothes brands are ideal for long, healthy and happy days of exploring:

 And remember, hiking is supposed to be fun!
 By doing all the necessary planning and preparation beforehand, all you’ll need to do on the day is relax and enjoy the fresh air.